How do LED Lights Work? How are they Made?

 How do LED Lights Work How are they Made

-The vast majority of lighting fixtures we see in our daily lives now have LED lights inside, and more and more other lighting systems are gradually being replaced by LEDs.
-LED lights have also become an important part of our daily lives, such as led street light, Building lighting, but do you really understand LED lights and their luminous principles?
+The vast majority of lighting fixtures we see in our daily lives now have LED lights inside, and more and more other lighting systems start using LEDs.
+LED lights have also become an important part of our daily lives, such as led street light, Building lighting, but what are LED lights and how do LED lights work?
 Let’s explore together below.

 What is LED?